Wandalen/wTools/module/core/data_fmt/docs/pattern/002_design_principles.md

 | 10 | **Helper Traits** — ergonomic builders and traits for table-shaped trees | Builders layer |
 | 11 | **Modular Architecture** — separated concerns across 16 source modules | Code structure |

+### Applicability

+Invoke these principles when evaluating new feature proposals, choosing between design alternatives, or deciding whether to accept a trade-off.
+Any proposed change that would violate a principle requires explicit documentation of the trade-off accepted and why the benefit outweighs the cost.

-### Rationale
+### Consequences

 Principles 1 and 5 (Single Data Structure + Mutual Replaceability) together enforce that no formatter receives a data type it cannot handle, keeping the API surface minimal.
 Principles 4 and 6 (Granular Features + Minimal Dependencies) ensure users pay only for what they enable.
 Principle 8 (ANSI-Aware) is non-negotiable for terminal-facing output where naive string length breaks column alignment.
+Decisions that violate any principle must be explicitly documented.

 ### Sources